 Certificate, Master's, and Ed.S. applicants must submit an essay of 250-500 words, state your purpose in undertaking graduate study, describe your academic objectives, research interests, and career plans.
 Doctoral applicants are expected to write a more comprehensive essay clearly indicating primary and supporting fields of study and describe research areas of interest.

 A current resume or curriculum vitae is required upon application for admission.
 Please be sure to update it with current professional and volunteer experiences before submission.

 Transcripts are required from all colleges and universities attended, whether or not credit was earned, the program was completed, or the credit appears as transfer credit on another transcript.
 You may submit unofficial transcipts for completion and review of your application for admission.
 Should an offer of admission be extended, it will be on the 'condition' we receive official (sealed) transcripts by the end of the first semester of enrollment.

-Please see Transcripts from International Institutions for more information on submitting transcripts from outside the United States.
-Credits earned from Study Abroad does not require individual transcript.
+Please contact your Admissions Coordinator for more information on submitting transcripts from outside the United States.
+Credits earned from Study Abroad do not require a transcript to be submitted.

 Please consult with a member of the Admissions staff or program faculty to determine any requirements.

 Two letters of recommendation are required for all Master's, Ed.S., and doctoral programs.
 One letter should be from a faculty member and the other from a professional supervisor.
 Certificate programs may only require one letter of recommendation; please check with the individual program.